 Azure Application Gateway automatically monitors the health of the back-end instances through basic or custom health probes.
-By using health probes, this ensures that only healthy hosts respond to traffic.
+By using health probes, it ensures that only healthy hosts respond to traffic.
 For more information, see Application Gateway health monitoring overview.

 Configuring and managing

 For its endpoint, application gateway can have a public IP, private IP, or both when it is configured.
 Application Gateway is configured inside a virtual network in its own subnet.
 The subnet created or used for application gateway cannot contain any other types of resources, the only resources that are allowed in the subnet are other application gateways.
 To secure your backend resources, the backend servers can be contained within a different subnet in the same virtual network as the application gateway.
-This additional subnet it not required for the backend applications, as long as the application gateway can reach the ip address, application gateway is able to provide ADC capabilities for the backend servers.
+This subnet it not required for the backend applications.
+As long as the application gateway can reach the ip address, application gateway is able to provide ADC capabilities for the backend servers.

 You can create and manage an application gateway by using REST APIs, PowerShell cmdlets, Azure CLI, or Azure portal.
 For additional questions on Application gateway visit Application Gateway FAQ to view a list of common frequently asked questions.